detorresramos/AutoCSF-Benchmarks/README.md

   checked against these.
 - `reference/`: the figures and genomics table as they appear in the accepted paper, for side-by-side comparison with a fresh run.
 - `results/`: everything a run produces.
-Not tracked in git -- `make reproduce` regenerates it, and `results/reproduction/receipt.json` records what the last `make verify` found.
+Not tracked in git; `make reproduce` regenerates it.

 ### Checking a run against the accepted results

 `make verify` runs at the end of `make reproduce`, and can be run on its own.
-It checks that each experiment produced a complete set of outputs -- dataset checksums, the 45 bound-validation sweeps and their figures, the four-method synthetic table, the 4x4 genomics matrix, the ten paper plots -- then compares every measurement in `results/` against `baselines/` and writes `results/reproduction/receipt.json`.
+It checks that each experiment produced a complete set of outputs — dataset checksums, the 45 bound-validation sweeps and their figures, the four-method synthetic table, the 4×4 genomics matrix, and the ten paper plots (the nine bound-validation plots plus Figure 2) — then compares every measurement in `results/` against `baselines/` and writes what it found to `results/reproduction/receipt.json`.
+That receipt is the record of a reproduction; the committed one was produced in the Docker container.

 Comparison is numeric with a 0.02 bits/key tolerance rather than exact.
 Most measurements are bit-stable, but binary-fuse CSF construction is randomized: repeated builds of the same input differ by a few thousandths of a bit per key, which is why the nine `binary_fuse` datasets never reproduce exactly.

-If a run changes the accepted numbers on purpose, `make baselines` promotes what is in `results/` to `baselines/`.
+If a run changes the accepted numbers, `make baselines` promotes what is in `results/` to `baselines/`.